 Click Here for: Important Notice about the E2M2C™ trademark , the Ownership, Placement & Servicing of E2M2C™ Devices, and Program Participation/Termination

 Note: The E2M2C™ program’s focus is on what we refer to as EcoSystem Forensics.
 Though rodent control is only one of several projects that fall under the E2M2C™ umbrella, it remains the most crucial.
 Of all pests affecting mankind, commensal rodents pose the greatest known threat to human health and safety.
 Thus, their control has a crucial impact on our well-being.
 Yet besides being our number one pest-related threat, the importance of effective rodent control continues to be underestimated by home and business owners, as well as by federal, state, and local governments.
-Further, because rodent biology is thought to be a “settled science” academia and the pest management community have neglected needed research into the behavior of commensal rodents.
+Further, because rodent biology is erroneously thought to be a “settled science” academia and the pest management community has neglected needed research into the behavior of commensal rodents.
 The E2M2C™ program is dedicated to correcting these deficits, and continues to make great strides in that direction.

 IMPORTANT NOTICE